MSREnable/SightSign/README.md

 # Installation

 To replicate our experiment

-1. Download application
+1. Clone the repo
-2. Upload firmware to uArm
+2. Upload firmware to uArm via the Arduino IDE
-3. 3D print
-4. Mount 3D printed scara style
-5. …?
+3. Mount the arm
+4. Connect the arm and the Tobii sensor
+5. Calibrate your Tobii sensor
+5. Open the solution in Visual Studio and run

 # App usage
 The app has 3 main modes